Weekend residence of the Windsors

 Sometime after this, the Moulin Aubert was bought by the artist and illustrator, Adrien Étienne, who became known as Drian.
 Drian is well known as an illustrator of women’s fashions in the 1920s and 30s but was also an accomplished painter.
 Drian used the house as a weekend retreat from Paris.
-In the 1930s he met Edward, then Prince of Wales and also painted a portrait of his then mistress, Wallis Simpson, so the Windsors were already acquainted with the painter when they took a year’s lease of the site in 1951.
+In the 1930s, he met Edward, then Prince of Wales, and also painted a portrait of his then mistress, Wallis Simpson, so the Windsors were already acquainted with the painter when they took a year long lease of the site in 1951.
 The Duke especially loved the place so much that in 1952 they bought it from Drian and sold it only after the Duke’s death in 1972.
-The site was then owned successively by a Swiss business man and a Lebanese, Dr Akhras.
+The site was then owned successively by a Swiss business man and a Lebanese doctor.

 The Windsors at Le Moulin de la Tuilerie